 existing Ketetahi steam vents on right,

-There are several visible steam vents at the Te Maari craters from the recent eruption in August 2012.
+There are several visible steam vents at the Te Maari craters from the eruptions in August and November 2012.

 You can see fumerolic activity in the steam plumes around Emerald Lakes and Red Crater, and sometimes visible on the outer rim of Ngauruhoe.